 A diverse workforce provides a rich environment that creates better engagement.
 A diverse workforce is also more productive, thereby creating an workplace that allows students to flourish.

 Interning at Cultural Infusion is more than gaining work experience, it’s a cross-cultural continual learning experience where interns learn about themselves, their industry and the world they exist in.

 Peter Mousaferiadis, Cultural Infusion’s Founder and CEO, interned at organisations around the world for years prior to founding the company.

 “The skill sets I acquired put me in a steadfast position to be doing what I am doing today,” he explains.
 “Internships offer great opportunities for students to gain real-life experience and put into practice theory.
 In addition to providing hands-on experience, internships also allow for students to explore different areas within their chosen field they are passionate about and want to specialise in.”

-The state of Millenial Hiring report published in 2016 found that 81.1% of graduates they interviewed found that completing an internship allowed them to shift their careers and they were much clearer about their career goals.
+The State of Millennial Hiring report published in 2016 found that 81.1% of graduates they interviewed found that completing an internship allowed them to shift their careers and they were much clearer about their career goals.

 Interns at Cultural Infusion

 Cultural Infusion offers internships in audio engineering, data science, videography, UX design, web development, marketing analytics, graphic design, illustration, IT and cybersecurity, network and solution engineering, digital and social media marketing and public relations.